National Meeting 2m4f Handicap Hurdle Preview, Tips, Runners & Trends (Grand National Meeting)

 National Meeting 2m4f Handicap Hurdle Jockey Statistics

-There are multiple leading jockeys in the National Meeting 2m4f Handicap Hurdle over the last 20 renewals with Harry Skelton, Jeremiah McGrath and Jack Kennedy having all won the race two times.
+There are multiple leading jockeys in the National Meeting 2m4f Handicap Hurdle over the last 20 renewals, with Harry Skelton, Jonjo O'Neill Jr, Jeremiah McGrath, and Jack Kennedy having all won the race twice.
 Harry Skelton winners have been with Langer Dan (2022) and Kateira (2024).
+Jonjo O'Neill Jr winners have been with Wellington Arch (2025 & 2026).
 Jeremiah McGrath's winners have been with Theinval (2015) and Rather Be (2017).
 Jack Kennedy winners have been with Three Musketeers (2019) and Tronador (2021).
-There is one jockey who has not had the best of times in the National Meeting 2m4f Handicap Hurdle, Brian Hughes has ridden 10 runners to the race without recording any wins.
+Multiple jockeys have not had the best of times over the last 20 renewals in the National Meeting 2m4f Handicap Hurdle.
+Nico de Boinville (0-10), Sam Twiston-Davies (0-10) and Brian Hughes (0-10) have all failed to produce a single winner despite having multiple rides in the race.

 Here are some of the top National Meeting 2m4f Handicap Hurdle jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):